You can report the sale of drugs on the Internet or emails advertising the sale of drugs to the following agencies:

 See the following resources to learn more about juvenile drug court efforts and activities:

-Created by the Office of Justice Programs and operated by OJP's National Institute of Justice, the CrimeSolutions website uses rigorous research to inform practitioners and policymakers about what works in justice-related programs and practices.
-Visit the Courts section of the site to view research on program effectiveness reviewed and rated by CrimeSolutions Researchers and Reviewers.
+Created by the Office of Justice Programs and operated by OJP's National Institute of Justice, the CrimeSolutions.ojp.gov website uses rigorous research to inform practitioners and policy makers about what works in criminal justice, juvenile justice, and crime victim services.
+Visit the Drugs & Substance Abuse section of the site to view research on program effectiveness reviewed and rated by CrimeSolutions.gov Researchers and Reviewers.

-Also visit the Courts section of our site for additional publications and resources.
+Also visit the Drugs section of our site for additional publications and resources.